top of page

 Probation Holds

 Probation holds occur primarily because a person is on parole or probation.
 In certain rare cases, when a person is on probation, they may still be given the right to bail if their crimes were minor or misdemeanors.
 In most cases, individuals will be placed under a temporary hold, like all others on probation or parole, until they are seen in court.
-At that point, the court may or may not decide to lift the hold.
+At that point, the court may decide to lift the hold.

 Hold for a Capital Offense